BenSouchet/wireframe-viewer/README.md

 # Fdf

-Fdf is a program developped for my learning course at 42 school to view topological maps in a 3D space.
+Fdf is a program developed for my learning course at 42 school to view topological maps in a 3D space.
 <img align="center" src="http://i.imgur.com/B9Ugscn.png" width="100%" />
-Several options are available (see [Keyboard shortcuts](https://github.com/Raiden-kazua/Fdf#keyboard-shortcuts) section for more infos) :
+Several options are available (see [Keyboard shortcuts](https://github.com/BenjaminSouchet/Fdf#keyboard-shortcuts) section for more infos) :
 * Zoom and unzoom
 * Move the map on the 3D space
 * Rotate the map (on the three axes of rotation)